dionysius/vaultwarden-deb/README.md

 This debian source package builds [vaultwarden](https://github.com/dani-garcia/vaultwarden/) natively on your build environment.
 No annoying docker!
 This debian source is managed with [git-buildpackage](https://wiki.debian.org/PackagingWithGit) and is aimed to provide a pretty good quality debian source package (where possible so far).
 You can find the maintaining command summary in [debian/gbp.conf](debian/gbp.conf).

+## Download prebuilt packages

-Prebuild deb packages are available in the [releases section](releases) for latest Ubuntu LTS.
+Prebuild deb packages are available in the [releases section](https://github.com/dionysius/vaultwarden-deb/releases) for latest Ubuntu LTS.
 I'd liked to include also debian stable, but [there are no debian images available in github actions](https://github.com/actions/runner-images).

 ## Requirements